questionlp/linhpham.org_jekyll/_posts/2024-07-29-migrating-from-macos-fedora-framework-laptop-16.md

     </figcaption>
 </figure>

-To replace the Apple Notes application, I used [QOwnNotes](https://www.qownnotes.org/) because of its native integration with Git and NextCloud.
+To replace the Apple Notes application, I used [QOwnNotes](https://www.qownnotes.org/) because of its native integration with Git and Nextcloud.
 QOwnNotes is also available for macOS and Windows.
-I installed the NextCloud Notes app for the iPhone, which is thread-bare but works in a pinch.
+I installed the Nextcloud Notes app for the iPhone, which is thread-bare but works in a pinch.

 #### AirDrop and iPhone Integration